THE LOST ART OF LETTER WRITING

 Prison letters are just about the only place where the form still exists today.

-So you might be a little anxious.
+So you, dear reader, whether you are a parish team member or releasing friend, might be a little anxious.

 Letters are where we in One Parish One Prisoner discover each other.
+(We’re gonna call it OPOP for short.)

-In a recent One Parish One Prisoner Kickoff Orientation, a new congregant asked our longtime friend Alex—who wrote to us for years while he was in maximum-security prison facilities—what he thought a “good letter” is.
+In a recent OPOP Kickoff Orientation, a new congregant asked our longtime friend Alex—who wrote to us for years while he was in maximum-security prison—what he thought a “good letter” was.

 Alex answered,